500BC-500AD at Bournemouth 2021

 The hoplites of all hues facing the wooden erection were at a loss to see how they could deliver enough violence to the construction to push it over the edge of defeat, and even then they knew in their hearts that there would be nowhere else to go to do any more damage to the well-entrenched Indian army after that

-As many of the men fell under the baleful influence of Alex Ferguson's wee little Loch Ness Monster's fossilized testicles, the wall of Hoplites was now staring down the Indian mixed formations, muttering loudly under their shwarma-infused breath about the inherent unsportingness of refusing to come out and fight at a disadvantage when your primary modus operandi was to stand in terrain and shoot, and then shoot some more.
+After drinking a pint of Heavy that tasted as if it was made from the tears of Jackie Stewart's cholesteral-infused Royal Mile, the wall of Hoplites was now staring down the Indian mixed formations, muttering loudly under their shwarma-infused breath about the inherent unsportingness of refusing to come out and fight at a disadvantage when your primary modus operandi was to stand in terrain and shoot, and then shoot some more.

 The Indians, one senses, didn't really give a monkeys gnad about this unfairness of life being experienced in close-up by the spearmen immediately before them, and instead of coming out to play they simply continued to unleash volleys of arrows to which the Egyptian army could only reply with raised shields, rallying cries of it'c commanders, and some puny counter-fire from the Royal Guard archers, all of which had pretty much the same very limited effect on the outcome